achinth-b/achinth-b.github.io/content/posts/canada.md

 Civic nationalism is **instrumentalist**.
 It must be **earned**.
 It requires the institutions to _actually work_.
 This is both its vulnerability and its moral superiority: **it keeps us accountable.**

 This is why I will _never_ be an ethnic nationalist.
-Racism is the crudest form of identity—it assigns worth based on ancestry rather than contribution, and demands conformity to stereotype rather than participation in shared life.
+Racism is the crudest form of identity: it assigns worth based on ancestry rather than contribution, and demands conformity to stereotype rather than participation in shared life.
 It is the antithesis of everything the Eidgenossenschaft stands for.
 Our history is rife with it.
-But we learned from it—imperfectly, incompletely, but genuinely.
+But we learned from it, imperfectly, incompletely, but genuinely.

 ### Where We Stand

 The Eidgenossenschaft is aspirational, not achieved.
 The work is incomplete.
 The racial boundaries of the founding contract have been extended, but not erased.
 Indigenous reconciliation remains unfinished.
 Substantive belonging is still stratified.
 Institutional performance is declining.

 But here is the pattern: the institutions have evolved _before_.
 The borders of belonging have expanded _before_.
-The infrastructure of pluralism, originally built for Anglo-Franco compromise, has been extended—to non-white immigrants, to official multiculturalism, to Charter equality rights, to Indigenous constitutional recognition.
+The infrastructure of pluralism, originally built for Anglo-Franco compromise, has been extended to non-white immigrants, to official multiculturalism, to Charter equality rights, to Indigenous constitutional recognition.

+---

 ## The Clarifying Moment